billchow98/primegen/README.md

 2. To have a simple implementation without any sophisticated algorithm.

 Licensed under the Apache-2.0 License.
 See COPYING file in the project root for full license information.

+## Requirements:
+- Any ANSI C compiler.

+## Build instructions:
+### On Linux:
+Compile with:
+    cc primegen.c -march=native -Ofast -ansi -m64 -static
+The resulting programme is a.out.